AnkurSheel/bookland/Bookland/input/posts/2021/2021-05-19-building-a-storybrand/index.md

 We need to talk about the cost of not doing business with us is.
 The best way to do this by creating a villain with personified characteristics that our products or services defeat.
 The villain should be relatable, singular and real.

-> We must tell our customers how great their life can look if they buy our products and services.
+> We must tell our customers how great their life can look if they buy our products and services

 We should see if our brand can promise a resolution for one or more of these desires.